CommandLineLabs/completegeek/docs/financial-skills/how-to-invest.md

 # How To Invest

+**FIXME/TODO:**

-* FIXME/TODO: Add info about rebalancing.
+    * Add info about rebalancing.
-* FIXME/TODO: Add info about balancing between account types (taxable and non-taxable).
+    * Add info about balancing between account types (taxable and non-taxable).
-* FIXME/TODO: Add guidance on selecting the percentage of your portfolio in bonds.
+    * Add guidance on selecting the percentage of your portfolio in bonds.
-* FIXME/TODO: Add more information about factors and tilting towards certain factors.
+    * Add more information about factors and tilting towards certain factors.
+        * value vs growth
+        * large cap vs small cap
+        * add other factors
-* FIXME/TODO: Explain what stocks are and what bonds are
+    * Explain what stocks are and what bonds are
+    * Explain why you need international stocks

 Asset allocation is the idea that, by combining different classes of assets, you can greatly reduce volatility (the amount that your portfolio fluctuates up and down).
 You get increased stability and safety, probably at the